 One Frontier Left

 Oceans cover 71% of the Earth’s surface, yet, incredibly, only a mere 5% of the total global seafloor has been mapped.
-Projections show that, by 2050, the world’s population of 9.7bn will increasingly look to the seas for sustainable ways to feed, employ, protect and keep its citizens healthy.
 In our day and age, the imperative to deeply explore all that we can about the world’s oceans has never been greater.

-Our brief from the Marine Institute, on behalf of the Atlantic Ocean Research Alliance (AORA), was to deliver a digital and print campaign that would raise awareness of the need for a trilateral group of marine scientific teams to continue their work mapping and measuring the Atlantic Ocean as an item of international, and therefore budgetary, priority.
-Rising to the challenge of engaging multiple stakeholders, aligning AORA’s message across organisations and departments, and communicating the highly technical detail while also remaining user-friendly, was key to the success of this project.
+Our brief from the Marine Institute, on behalf of the Atlantic Ocean Research Alliance (AORA), was to deliver a digital and print campaign that would raise awareness of the need to continue mapping and measuring the Atlantic Ocean as an item of international priority.

-The videos were shared with audiences at the Our Ocean Wealth Summit in Galway in June 2018, an annual event attended by representatives of Bord Iascaigh Mhara (BIM), Bord Bia, Enterprise Ireland, IDA Ireland, Fáilte Ireland, and Science Foundation Ireland (SFI) – to name just a few – attracting attendance of more than 100,000 visitors.
+The videos were also shared with audiences at the Our Ocean Wealth Summit, an annual event attended by representatives of Bord Iascaigh Mhara (BIM), Bord Bia, Enterprise Ireland, IDA Ireland, Fáilte Ireland, and Science Foundation Ireland (SFI) – to name just a few – attracting an attendance of more than 100,000 visitors.